JunlinDu/bear-map/README.md

 **Things to be implemented:**

-* Currently when the user clicks on a point on the map, the map holding all the nodes will be traversed to retrieve the nearest node from the requested point.
+- [ ] Currently when the user clicks on a point on the map, the map holding all the nodes will be traversed to retrieve the nearest node from the requested point.
 This takes linear time.
-I am thinking of using KD-Tree to store the graph for log time nearset node searching.</br>
+A better solution would be using a KD-Tree to store the graph for log time nearset node searching.</br>

 | Name | Function |
 | -- | -- |